Alisson-Paulino7/Alisson-Paulino7/README.md

   - 💬 I am 26 years old, currently living in Brazil.
 I have a degree in Systems Analysis and Development and have completed an internship as a Backend developer, where I worked on creating an internship system for the university and a platform for employee attendance registration.
 Additionally, I work in technical support, installing and configuring various hardware and software.

-  - ⚡ I enjoy reading, whether it's a good book, manga, or comics, as well as watching movies and playing games!
+  - ⚡ I enjoy reading, whether it's a good book or comics, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/

 </details>